Dynamical irreversibility and local decoherence in quantum many-body chaos: Mathematical Framework

 We describe the reduced dynamics of a quantum subsystem via the quantum channel formalism.
 Let $\mcE_t: \mathcal{B}(\mathcal{H}_S) \to \mathcal{B}(\mathcal{H}_S)$ denote the completely positive and trace-preserving (CPTP) map governing the evolution of the subsystem density matrix $\rho_S$ at time $t$~\cite{nielsen_2010_quantum,bengtsson_2006_geometry}.

 We consider a closed quantum system partitioned into a subsystem $S$ and an environment $E$.
 The global system evolves under a unitary operator $U$, which may arise either from continuous-time Hamiltonian dynamics or from a discrete sequence of gates.
-Assuming the total system is initialized in a product state $\rho_{SE}(0)=\rho_S\otimes\rho_E$, the reduced map $\mathcal{E}_t$ is obtained by tracing out the environment,
+Assuming the total system is initialized in a product state $\rho_{SE}(0)=\rho_S\otimes\rho_E$, the reduced map $\mathcal{E}_t$ is obtained by tracing out the environment:

-Although the global evolution $U$ is reversible, the reduced dynamics is generally nonunitary due to system–environment entanglement.
-Equation~\eqref{eq:channel_def} provides a complete specification of the quantum channel $\mathcal{E}_t$ independently of the input state and constitutes the system–environment representation of $\mathcal{E}_t$.
+Although the global evolution $U$ is reversible, the reduced dynamics is generally nonunitary due to system-environment entanglement.
+Equation~\eqref{eq:channel_def} provides a complete specification of the quantum channel $\mathcal{E}_t$ independently of the input state and constitutes the system-environment representation of $\mathcal{E}_t$.

-The quantum channel $\mcE_t$ admits an equivalent representation as a quantum state via the Choi-Jamiolkowski isomorphism~\cite{jamiolkowski_1972_linear,choi_1975_completely}.
-This duality establishes a one-to-one correspondence between any CPTP map and a positive semi-definite operator acting on a doubled Hilbert space.
+The quantum channel $\mcE_t$ admits an equivalent representation as a quantum state via the \jami{} isomorphism~\cite{jamiolkowski_1972_linear,choi_1975_completely}.
+This duality establishes a one-to-one correspondence between any CPTP map and a positive semidefinite operator acting on a doubled Hilbert space.

 Let $\mathcal{H}_{S'}\simeq\mathcal{H}_S$ be an auxiliary space, and define the maximally entangled state $\ket{\Phi^+}=d_S^{-1/2}\sum_i \ket{i}_S\otimes\ket{i}_{S'}$, where $\{\ket{i}\}$ is an orthonormal basis of $\mathcal{H}_S$.
 The Choi state associated with $\mathcal{E}_t$ is